ptomulik/scons-tool-clang/README_DEVEL.rst

 There are some end-to-end tests.
 They can be ran this way::

-   pipenv run ./runtest.py -e -a
+   pipenv run python runtest -e -a

 Creating package for distribution